-“Rustic self-catering suites and cottages plus a yurt near pretty villages, offering a laid-back base for island exploration (sleeping 2-5)”
+“Rustic self-catering suites and a yurt (sleeping 2-6), offering a laid-back base for island exploration”

 - Close enough to walk to local villages, but far enough away to feel pleasantly isolated

-- Breakfast is provided in Casa El Morro, and there are restaurants, markets and supermarkets close by for other meals
+- Breakfast is provided, and there are restaurants, markets and supermarkets close by for other meals

 - Small lizards stroll nonchalantly around the bedrooms like paying guests